 Massachusetts state law requires that all students enrolled in at least 75 percent of their program’s full-time course load (9 or more credits for undergraduate students or 6.75 or more credits for most graduate students, however, some graduate programs are 75% at 6 credits or 4.75 credits) at an institution of higher learning in Massachusetts must participate in a Student Health Insurance Plan (SHIP) or a health insurance plan with comparable coverage.
 Massachusetts colleges and universities are required to sponsor a health plan for students who do not have health insurance.
 The Salem State University Student Health Plan is provided by Blue Cross Blue Shield and administered by University Health Plans.
 A charge is added to a student's account in the fall or spring term based on the criteria mentioned above.

 Plan Change For 2022-2023: The out-of-pocket maximum will increase to $8,700 for combined medical and prescription expenses.
 The prescription drug copayments will change to a 5-Tier Plan: Tier 1: $10 copay, Tier 2: $20 copay, Tier 3: $30 copay, Tier 4: 30% coinsurance, Tier 5: 30% coinsurance.
 Use the Prescription Info link on the left to determine your medication's tier.
+Effective January 1st, the pharmacy information on your ID card will change, and BCBS will issue you a new card.
+More information about the pharmacy benefit manager is available HERE, and you can log in to access a digital copy of your ID card HERE.

 Cost and Coverage Periods